markusrenoldner/science-notes/Discontinuous Galerkin method (DG).md

 ## Example advection equation:
 [[Advection equation]]:
 $$\partial_t u + \partial_x u = f$$
-We can use a space-time-mesh to get a discontinuous [[Variational formulation, variational problem]].
+We can use a space-time-mesh to get a discontinuous [[Variational problem]].
 (No time stepping is necessary then).
 We get
 $$\operatorname{div}_{t,x}(b\cdot u)=f,\quad \operatorname{div}_{t,x} = \partial_t+\partial_x,\quad b = (1,1)$$
 so $b$ just makes $u$ a vector field on the space-time domain.
 The elements are subsets of the space-time domain: